briefercloud/layerform/README.md

 A layer can only mutate itself or the layers above.
 For example, if you have a `base_layer` and a `backend_layer`, the `backend_layer` Terraform files will _not_ be able to mutate any infrastructure in a `base_layer` instance.
 Still, the `base_layer` can mutate all instances of all the layers above it.

-The way we prevent undesirable mutations is by analysing each `terraform plan` and detecting whether any mutation's target belongs to an underlying layer.
+The way Layerforms prevents undesirable mutations is by analyzing each `terraform plan` and detecting whether any mutation's target belongs to an underlying layer.

-The reason we prevent a layer from mutating its underlying layer is to avoid breaking sibling pieces of infrastructure.
+The reason Layerform prevents a layer from mutating its underlying layer is to avoid breaking sibling pieces of infrastructure.

 This design allows for platform teams to rebase layer instances on top of theirs.
 For example, assume you have multiple application layers on top of a Kubernetes cluster belonging to a `base_layer`.
 In that case, if the platform team wants to update the Kubernetes version and needs to patch existing application's manifests, they can do so from their own layer by using data sources.

 ## How Layerform works

 Layerform has three major components.
-The `layerform-provider`, and the Layerform Back-end, and Layerform CLI.
+The `layerform-provider`, the Layerform Back-end, and Layerform CLI.

 <p align="center">
   <img width="700px" src="./assets/img/all-components.png" />